-With 2021 right around the corner, it’s soon to be the start of a new decade!
-As with every new year that comes around, we start wondering about our plans or “ new year’s resolutions”.
+It’s a new year folks!
+And as with every new year that comes around, we start wondering about what our plans or “new year’s resolutions” are.
+This is because resolutions are a great tool to set yourself up for success.
 Let’s take a look at some resolutions that work for freelancers!

-It’s human nature – to approach the start of a new week, new month, or in this case, a new year with renewed vigor and plans for the future.
+It’s human nature – to approach the start of a new week, new month, or in this case, a new year with renewed vigour and plans for the future.
 We all do it – whether or not we believe in keeping resolutions.

 Now, as a freelancer or a small business owner, you may not have to deal with the typical end-of-year issues that other employees deal with but it’s always a good idea to take a step back and review your progress this year.

 Here are a few new year resolution ideas that you could set as a freelancer: